LavanyaKumarV/LendingClubCaseStudy/README.md

 ## Contact
-Created by [@LavanyaKumarV] - feel free to contact me!
+Created by @LavanyaKumarV and Veenugopal T
-Veenugopal T
+- feel free to contact us!

 <!-- Optional -->
 <!-- ## License -->